Gninos/CIM-With-Transition-Systems/README.md

 ## Data analysis with Python

 The *graphs_networkX - All Paths.py* file uses *info.txt*, *reach_graph.txt* and *init.txt* files as input arguments to parse shortest paths to the desired final state.
 Dijkstra's method is present in NetworkX routines, in the *shortest_path*(G, source, target, method='dijkstra') and *all_shortest_path*(G, source, target, method='dijkstra') functions, where *G* stores the nodes and the graph arcs, *source* indicates the node with the initial condition, and *target* is the node to be reached.
 While *shortest_path* returns a single list of nodes that belong to one of the shortest paths from source to destination, *all_shortest_path* builds a Python *generator*, which doesn't return a single value, instead generating an iterator object with a sequence of values, corresponding to all paths between the source and the destination.
 More details are described in the scripts comments.

+## Other Examples

+Scripts and results of other initial conditions are in this google drive shared folder https://drive.google.com/drive/folders/1_O31kkDf2P9kuwZVI_W8d8l33KbWjybA?usp=sharing